-The application period for the DataONE 2014 Summer Internship Program is now CLOSED
+The 2015 DataONE Summer Internship Program is now CLOSED to applications

 The Data Observation Network for Earth (DataONE) is a virtual organization dedicated to providing open, persistent, robust, and secure access to biodiversity and environmental data, supported by the U.S. National Science Foundation.
 DataONE is pleased to announce the availability of summer research internships for undergraduates, graduate students and recent postgraduates.

 Interns undertake a 9 week program of work centered around one of the projects listed below.
 Each intern will be paired with one primary mentor and, in some cases, secondary and tertiary mentors.
 Interns need not necessarily be at the same location or institution as their mentor(s).
 Interns and mentors are expected to have a face-to-face meeting at the beginning of the summer, maintain frequent communication throughout the program and interns are required to work in an open notebook environment.